Skip to main content.

 10 am – 2:30 pm Eastern Time • Online

-Join us for the second session of the Storytellers Spotlight Series,
+Join us for the third session of the Storytellers Spotlight Series,

-The 2025 Storytellers Spotlight is an online workshop.
-Participants read and write together in small, interactive workshop groups, drawing on IWT's writing-rich pedagogies to explore some of Le Guin's most celebrated works.
+The 2026 Storytellers Spotlight is an online workshop.
+Participants read and write together in small, interactive workshop groups, drawing on IWT's writing-rich pedagogies to explore some of Orwell's most celebrated works.

 • Tuition